0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 You're mangled to bits inside
 ```

-- The narrator, so broken
+- The narrator, so broken over what happened to them, cannot put into words about how bad the abuse was

 ```ad-quote
 title: **revisited** 5:1:7-8